leormsbee/proj-portfolio/006_install_local_sites.md

 #### HA Lighting repository
 **Pull request #2:** Create a pull request containing the ha lighting settings.php file you created in class
-- The pull request should be to the continuous good repository
+- The pull request should be to the ha lighting repository
   - https://github.com/debugacademy/proj-ha
 - You'll need to fork the repository, then add your fork as a remote so you can push to it